Company Seven.

 Do not overlook the fundamental, practical concerns; these include required voltage and power consumption.
 Be aware of how one telescope's portability compares with another; bigger is not always better if you have a bad back.

 • Short and long term reliability issues must be considered too.
 Just as any new car model introduced is likely more likely to have a recallable defect, so is the case with any new telescope series especially if rushed to market.
-Meade Instruments suffered substantial praise and also credibility damage among those who rushed to buy the first of the LX200 series computer controlled telescopes.
-Meade has worked to "debug" the systems, and after several years or so on the market, the systems have settled into what they probably should have been when first delivered.
-The Meade experience was not lost at Celestron; where naturally as a competitor they were looking to one-up the Meade telescopes in terms of technology and quality control.
-Celestron first announced the Ultima 200 series in 1994! (we saw ads by mail order houses claiming "in stock") and yet they held off delivering until August 1997 when the systems was better perfected.
+Meade Instruments suffered substantial praise and also credibility damage among those who rushed to buy the first of the LX200 series computer controlled telescopes in the early to mid 1990's.
+Meade has worked to "debug" the systems, and after several years or so on the market the systems have settled into what they probably should have been when first delivered.
+The Meade experience was not lost at Celestron where naturally as a competitor they were looking to one-up the Meade telescopes in terms of technology and quality control.
+Celestron first announced the Ultima 2000 series in 1994!
+We read ads from mail order houses claiming "in stock" then although Celestron held off delivering until August 1997 when the systems was better perfected.
 Even then Company Seven found a disappointing failure rate on the Ultimas we sold over the first several years; only the prompt and unquestioning (and no charge) repair support from Celestron kept us selling the telescope as it was improved.

 • back